 When a resource or activity (like a page, file or forum) is added to the Main menu block on the front page, it will appear in the Site Pages of the Navigation block.
-To remove this link, turn on the editing on the front page, go to or add the Main menu block and click to delete the item.
+If you need the item but don't want it to display then go to Site administration>Appearance>Navigation and uncheck "show front page activities in the navigation".
+If you no longer want the item then turn on the editing on the front page, go to or add the Main menu block and click to delete the item.

 How do I make a front page block visible to teachers but not students?